neat-log/neat-log/README.md

 A neat logger for command line tools, inspired by [Choo](https://github.com/yoshuawuyts/choo)!
 I've heard so much about how awesome front-end javascript has gotten, I wanted to bring some of that magic to command line applications.
 Used in the [Dat](https://github.com/datproject/dat) command line tool.

 * Use tagged template literals to output to console log.
-* Automatically diff template output with existing console (via [ansi-diff-stream](https://github.com/mafintosh/ansi-diff-stream))
+* Automatically diff template output with existing console (via [ansi-diff-stream](https://github.com/mafintosh/ansi-diff-stream)) (pretty much React for your terminal).
 * Update console output in any order with event based output.
 * Pretty neat!